Kwasow/flutter_audio_as_service/README.md

 When the widget associated with running and controlling the service get's destroyed the method:
 `FlutterAudioAsService.unbind();` should be run (ex. on the dispose() method).
 It will bind itself back automatically when the next method is run on the service

+Because the plugin is still under development you have to change if the players state is not idle before unbinding the service.
+If it's idle it means the service is not running.
+Unbinding a non-existent service will throw an error.

 To stop playback and destroy the service run:
 ```dart
 FlutterAudioAsService.stop();